tc39/notes/es7/2015-09/sept-22.md

 MM: The potential show stopper: the side channel.
 I want to see some real analysis of this danger and why we should be confident that the danger is minimal, before we proceed.

-LH: we have security people working on that, we can try to expedite.
+LHN: we have security people working on that, we can try to expedite.
 - danger is that page load, you think its safe.
 Allows to fork off a worker with shared memory, and there's the attack.

 YK: Might want restrictions on the main thread, so ads can't own your site

-LH: is this appropriate for the language or the browser embedding?
+LHN: is this appropriate for the language or the browser embedding?

-LH: whole thing with service workers/shared workers is tricky.
+LHN: whole thing with service workers/shared workers is tricky.

 YK: Thing is (oksoclap disconnected on me, notes lost)

-LH: fundamental constraints with blocking on the main thread?
+LHN: fundamental constraints with blocking on the main thread?
 Or can the browser implementations work around this.

 YK: is this a fundamental C++ problem?
 - fetch in browser: fork off a thread, do the work, wait for response.

-LH: depends on which web APIs are avai
+LHN: depends on which web APIs are avai
 - want to update webgl

 "shared" or "transferrable" canvas